PARAVPREET17/PARAVPREET17/README.md

 - 🌱 I’m currently learning Django.
 - 👯 I’m looking to collaborate on Python-Django Projects
 - 🤔 I’m looking for help with DSA and Competitive Programming.
-- 💬 Ask me about anyting, I'm always ready to help.
+- 💬 Ask me about anything, I'm always ready to help.
 - 📫 How to reach me: psingh9_be20@thapar.edu
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: I love surfing Internet and listening songs in my leisure time.
+- ⚡ Fun fact: I love surfing on Internet and listening songs in my leisure time.

 <br>